hamzaazizofficial/RandomQuotes/README.md

 # RandomQuotes
-Just another Quotes app with beautiful UI which shows random memes from the internet.
+Just another Quotes app with beautiful UI which shows random quotes from the internet.

 ## Screenshots